JonnyCarter/dev-helper/README.md

 Who you are on the server matters - if you are logged in as root you are going to endup running a command and breaking a websites permissions
 Especially if you are running some magento commands - you can recursively reset the file owner like so:

 `chown -R www-data:www-data ../m2dev`

 This command changes the owner of files in the m2dev dir to be owned by the default apache web user `www-data`.

-`chmod 777 file` if you are getting weird permissions this means everyone can do anything to it.
+`chmod 777 file`

+If you are getting weird permissions this means everyone can do anything to it.
 You wouldnt leave your car open, with the keys in,engine running, with your pin number taped to you credit card and id docs in a high crime area so dont leave your files lucky 7 on a server.
-If you turn your files into a slut to fix an issue always put them back when your done.
+If you turn your files lucky to fix an issue always put them back when your done.

 ## Mysql Helpers